Privacy Preservation by Local Design in Cooperative Networked Control Systems: Acknowledgement

 \section{Acknowledgement}

-The work by Chao Yang is supported by Natural Science Foundation of Shanghai (19ZR1413500).
-The work by Wen Yang is supported by National Natural Science Foundation of China (61973123), Shanghai Natural Science Foundation (18ZR1409700), and National Key R\&D Program of China (2018YFB0104400).
+The work by Chao Yang and Wen Yang is supported by the National Natural Science Foundation of China under Grant 62336005, and the Natural Science Foundation of Shanghai under Grant 19ZR1413500.

+The work by Y. Ni is supported by the National Natural Science Foundation of China under Grant 62303196, the Natural Science Foundation of Jiangsu Province of China under Grant BK20231036, and the Basic Research Funds of Wuxi Taihu Light Project under Grant K20221005.